I had a stapedectomy on January 9, 2008. Here is the story. For background I previously posted:

 So the time had come.

 Then the surgery started.
-First the eardrum was cut and moved away.
+First, the eardrum was cut and moved away.
 Then he took some time in the ear to remove the stapes.
-It seemed to take longer than I expected but there are tendons and nerves in there to be careful about!
+It seemed to take longer than I expected, but there are tendons and nerves in there to be careful about!
 I heard the odd loud crunching sound as he was working to remove the stapes from the footplate.

-Before drilling the footplate he asked me to hold steady.
+Before drilling the footplate, the doctor asked me to hold steady.
 He did the drilling again warning me that it could be a bit loud.
 This also turned out to be not too bad.
 Then he put in the prosthesis.
 It is put into the hole drilled through the footplate which is situated over the oval window and projects into the inner ear.
 They used the LASER to heat shrink the other end of the prosthesis onto the incus.
 Then Dr. Fayad whispered in my ear and asked if I could hear him, and I certainly could: loud and clear!

-After the operation I stayed in a private hospital room and took a short nap.
+After the operation, I stayed in a private hospital room and took a short nap.
 Then I watched some mediocre daytime TV while waiting for my friend to arrive to drive me to their home.
 I left the hospital around 11:30 a.m.

 They let me take home the stapes.
 Note the ruler marks are 1 mm apart.

-For the first week there was very little hearing.
+For the first week, there was very little hearing.
 The packing fell out about four days after the operation.
 There was a bit of cracking in the hearing during this time also.
-Then about one week after the operation my hearing improved drastically and I went for follow up two weeks after.
-The usual follow-up time is after three weeks but I could not take more time out of Kuwait.
+Then about one week after the operation my hearing improved drastically, and I went for follow up two weeks after.
+The usual follow-up time is after three weeks, but I could not take more time out of Kuwait.

 When I was going in for the hearing test they first looked into the ear and saw that there was dried blood and gunk covering my ear drum.
 I had not followed the instructions about putting baby oil in my ear.
 So I waited for the doctor who put drops in and then removed the gunk so I could go back for the hearing test.
-Now the ear was really working and the hearing was even better!
+Now the ear was working, and the hearing was even better!

 The yellow area shows the main areas where I gained in hearing after the surgery.
 The operation was very successful!